-“Counselors in training” are Sharpshin students who are ready to help others walk with Biocitizen.
+“Counselors in training” are students age 12-14 who are ready to help others walk with Biocitizen.
 They want to enjoy the fun of Field Environmental Philosophy like they always have, but also want to learn how to share their love of the creatures, places and stories of our Nonotuck biome.

-A CIT will assist the adult staff for one week of camp (5 6-hour days; and will have 1 additional on-the-job training day before their CIT session).
+A CIT will assist the teaching staff for one week of Our Place Summerschool (5 6-hour days).

-Much of CIT’s work will involve serving the minor needs of staff while they are occupied with group activities; for example, by ensuring all campers have seat belts on, are being sensitive and considerate to others, have applied sunscreen and bugspray, are fully nourished and hydrated, etc.
+Much of CIT’s work will involve serving the extra needs of teachers while they are occupied with group activities; for example, by ensuring all students have seat belts on, are being sensitive and considerate to others, have applied sunscreen and bugspray, are fully nourished and hydrated, etc.

 CITs will be called upon to do fun things: sharing the stories of the natural and cultural history of the places we explore, leading walks under the direction of staff, and teaching identification of flora, fauna, geology, and weather patterns.